5 Natural Sore Throat Remedies That Actually Work

 A little honey goes a long way

-The most natural soothing option in the world is honey.
+The most natural soothing option in the world is honey, and it’s one of my favorite home rememdies for a sore throat.
 Whether you take a teaspoon straight or mix it into a hot lemon tea, honey is a natural cough suppressant that will also soothe your throat on its way down!

 For kids over the age one, they can have a teaspoon of honey before bed to get those nighttime coughs that seem to crop up with a cold.
 While medication for little kids is known to be ineffective, a study compared the use of an OTC cough suppressant and plain honey with 105 kids.
 Honey won, consistently scoring as more effective than the over the counter medication.

 Kids under the age 1 should not be given honey in any format, whether unpasteurized or processed, because of the possible salmonella, leading to infant botulism.
 It’s fine for older kids and adults, but babies can become very ill from this!

 It might not be an option to take advantage of salty thermal baths but did you know that gargling with a little salt and warm water can help reduce inflammation that causes the pain of a sore throat.
 How?
 As a natural anti-inflammatory, salt draws moisture away from the mucous membranes in your throat, thinning the mucus.
 And if you’ve ever had post-nasal drip, you’ll be thankful for this particular effect!
 The salt will also help kill bacteria in your throat, helping to fight the infection that is causing the swelling and soreness.

 Mix 1 teaspoon of salt into 8 ounces of warm water and gargle.
 Don’t forget to not swallow this concoction but spit it out!
 Repeat this 3 or 4 times daily.